About: Paul Illsley

 GoPro CONTACTO Waterproof Magnetic Connector

 Both options had pros and cons.
 The pass-through door would work fine but I was concerned it wouldn’t be waterproof enough during intense rain storms, and the CONTACTO system would retain the camera’s waterproof rating but there was a chance it could get removed (by wind or animals) or the contacts might become corroded over time.
 Eventually I decided to go with the CONTACTO to see how well it would work.
 If I was in a remote location and couldn’t inspect the camera frequently, I would either make a bracket to help keep the CONTACTO connector attached to the camera or use the pass-through door option and add a bit of silicone to the connector to help increase its weather proofing capabilities.
 I took out GoPro’s removable battery so that it wouldn’t overheat.
+NOTE: GoPro cameras do not use a separate battery to power their internal clocks so the camera will lose its time setting if power is removed for an extended period of time.
+Check the clock setting after you attach the USB power to make sure it is set correctly.

 Camera Mount